 Later that morning, North Vietnamese tanks crashed through the gates of the Presidential Palace.

-To read about the story of White Christmas click here.
+To read about the story of the song White Christmas click here.